Leading Wire Cloth Manufacturers

 Perforated Metal

-Perforated metal is sheet metal that features a pattern of slots, holes or decorative shapes.
-To get perforated metal, manufacturers use stamping machines, punching presses or lasers.
+Perforated metal refers to sheet metal featuring patterns of slots, holes, or decorative shapes.
+Manufacturers produce perforated metal using stamping machines, punching presses, or lasers.

 Expanded Metal

-Manufacturers can expand metal so that it has a regular pattern of shapes, such as diamonds.
-Expanded metal is most often used for wire fences and grates.
+Manufacturers expand metal to create patterns such as diamonds.
+Expanded metal is commonly used in applications such as wire fences and grates.

 Benefits